-Figure 22.
+Figure 21.
 Functionality of ASAC

-To ensure periodic sampling and the quick transfer of the measured data from the AD converter to the eTPU data RAM, several peripheral modules are used (see Figure 23):
+In order to ensure periodic sampling and the quick transfer of the measured data from the AD converter to the eTPU data RAM, several peripheral modules are used, see Figure 22:

-- On-chip analog to digital converter (eQADC) for sampling of the analog values.
-Sampling of analog values is triggered by an eTRIG signal generated internally by the ASAC eTPU function running on eTPU channel 29. - 5 direct memory access (eDMA) channels: - eDMA channel 47 is used for the transfer of four 32-bits eQADC conversion commands from the eTPU data RAM (p\ASAC\command\queue) to the EQADC\CFPR2 (CFIFO push register 2) of the eQADCmodule.
-The eDMA channel 47 transfer is initiated by a DMA request generated by ASAC eTPU function.
-ASAC changes the command queue based on actual motor position in one of six sectors in order to ensure the defined order of analog values sampling. - eDMA channel 1 is used for the transfer of the 16-bits phaseA current sampling result from the EQADC\RFPR0 (result FIFO pop register 0) to the eTPU data RAM.
-The DMA channel 1 transfer is initiated by a DMA request generated by eQADC module after the conversion is finished. - eDMA channel 3 is used for the transfer of the 16-bits phaseB current sampling result from the EQADC\RFPR1 (result FIFO pop register 1) to the eTPU data RAM.
-The DMA channel 3 transfer is initiated by a DMA request generated by eQADC module after the conversion is finished. - eDMA channel 5 is used for the transfer of the 16-bits phaseC current sampling results from the EQADC\RFPR2 (result FIFO pop register 2) to the eTPU data RAM.
-The DMA channel 5 transfer is initiated by a DMA request generated by eQADC module after the conversion is finished. - eDMA channel 7 is used for the transfer of the 16-bits DC BUS voltage sampling results from the EQADC\RFPR3 (result FIFO pop register 3) to the eTPU data RAM.
-The DMA channel 5 transfer is initiated by a DMA request generated by eQADC module after the conversion is finished.
+- On-chip analog to digital converter (eQADC) is used for sampling of the analog values.
+Sampling of analog values is triggered by an eTRIG signal generated internally by the ASAC eTPU function running on eTPU channel 29. - 2 direct memory access (eDMA) channels are used: - eDMA channel 47 transfers a 32-bit eQADC conversion command from the eTPU data RAM (p\ASAC\command\queue) to the EQADC\CFPR2 (CFIFO push register 2) of the eQADC module.
+The eDMA channel 47 transfer is initiated by a DMA request generated by ASAC eTPU function. - eDMA channel 1 transfers the 16-bits DC bus voltage sampling result from the EQADC\RFPR0 (result FIFO pop register 0) to the eTPU data RAM.
+The DMA channel 1 transfer is initiated by a DMA request generated by eQADC module after the conversion is finished.

-Figure 23.
+Figure 22.
 Analog Values Sampling, Cooperation of eTPU, eDMA and eQADC Modules eDMA and eQADC settings are made using the Quick Start Configuration Tool, refer to Reference 18.

-4.4.4 ACIM Vector Control (ACIMVC)
+4.4.4 ACIM Volts per Hertz (ACIMVHZ)

-The ACIM vector control eTPU function is not intended to process input or output signals.
+The ACIM Volts per Hertz eTPU function does not process input or output signals.
 Its purpose is to control another eTPU function's input parameter.
-The ACIMVC function can be executed even on an eTPU channel not connected to an output pin.
-The purpose of the ACIMVC function is to perform the current control loop of a field-oriented (vector control) drive of a AC induction motor (ACIM).
-The sequence of ACIMVC calculations consists of these steps:
+The ACIMVHZ function can be executed even on an eTPU channel not connected to an output pin.
+The purpose of the ACIMVHZ function is to perform the simple V/Hz control of the AC induction motor.
+The ACIMVHZ eTPU function performs the calculation of the output applied voltage vector components in this order: